What is a keyboard buffer?

 When someone clicks a keyboard button, that touch enters the keyboard buffer, but not all characters are captured.
 Keys that modify text, such as the “Delete” or “Spacebar” keys, do not enter the keyboard buffer.
 This is because these keys work to modify characters, while the buffer only contains human-readable characters.
 If one were to read the buffer memory, it would seem just as incomprehensible as it did at first because it would be a lot of jumbled characters with no spaces.

-See also What is a network server?
+See also What is digital media software?

 Although the keyboard buffer can be awesome, there are programs available that can steal data from the buffer.
 This often has a malicious purpose, such as corporate espionage, but is also used by concerned parents to see what their children are typing on the computer.
 These programs grab and copy the information from the buffer and store that data somewhere outside the buffer.
 Unlike buffering, which temporarily stores keystrokes, these programs will store the information until the user deletes it.